INDIANA

 (1811), near Cayuga

-A Federal blockhouse at the mouth of the Vermillion River, built by General Harrison during the Tippecanoe Campaign as a rear supply base and convalescent camp.
-Burned by the troops one month later as the army returned to Vincennes.
+A Federal blockhouse at the mouth of the Vermillion River, built by General Harrison's troops during the Tippecanoe Campaign as a rear supply base and convalescent camp.
+Burned by the troops several weeks later as the army returned to Vincennes.

 (additional info provided by Stanley Schmitt)